marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 ### Todo

+* Text proposal for new "ambush" mechanics: One person gets a free attack, then roll initiative as normal.
+No surprise round.
 * Finish finding pictures and audio for Thistletop B2
 * Refresh yourself on NPCs' abilities, tactics, and motivations
 * Set up game room lights for the first dungeon level